Jason0214/PersonalWebsite/docs/posts/raspberry-pi-as-a-wifi-access-point.md

 The following content is my step by step **NAT** setting up, I consider it a good complement to the official documentation linked above.
 I also extend my Pi to be a transparent proxy, which is pretty straight-forward once you get the AP working.

 ## Release wireless interface from network manager
-Before setting up an access point on the builtin WLAN, it needs to be released from being used as a wireless client.
+To set up an access point on the builtin WLAN, WLAN needs to be released from being used as a wireless client.
 `wpa_supplicant` is the default network manager on raspberry Pi.
-It the one being used to connect to a wifi in boot up in the post I linked about setting up P By default `wpa_supplicant` manages the WLAN to be the wireless, while here WLAN needs to be released from it to be further configured as an access point.
+It is the one being used to in the post I linked to booting up Pi with a wireless connection.
+Here releasing WLAN from `wpa_supplicant`, which configures the WLAN to be the wireless client, and let an access point service manage it.

 Add the following two lines to `/etc/dhcpcd.conf`, `dhcpcd` is the default DHCP client on raspberry pi, the configuration change sets a static IP address to `wlan0` and releases it from the network manager.